Written by Oliver Quick

 Surgical vs Medication vs Injections

-NOT the go to form of intervention - conservative treatment including exercise and manual therapy are favoured above pharmacological and surgery interventions | Lack of evidence and increasing number of studies being questioned of the efficacy of pharmacological interventions due to their senior adverse events | Lack of research to support the efficacy and safety for injections |
+Lack of evidence and increasing number of studies being questioned of the efficacy of pharmacological interventions due to their senior adverse events

-Lack of evidence evaluating the indication, efficacy, cost effectiveness and safety of surgical procedures for KOA | Concerns around the quality, safety and risk profile of the medications | No long term benefits found |
+Lack of evidence evaluating the indication, efficacy, cost effectiveness and safety of surgical procedures for KOA

-Increasing rates of revision surgery | No evidence or support for the long term use of various medication for the management of KOA | Some methods require the individual to have weekly appointments for injections |
+No evidence or support for the long term use of various medication for the management of KOA

-Do not provide more benefits than conservative interventions | | |
+Do not provide more benefits than conservative interventions

 (Fibel et al., 2015; Lim et al., 2014; Lohmander and Roos, 2015; Wehling et al., 2016)